santureddy/AWS-SAA-C02-Course/README.md

 - ~54% cheaper than S3 standard.
 - Minimum 128KB charge for each object.
   - Cost benefits might be negated for smaller objects.
-- 30 days minimum duration charge per object.
+- **30 days minimum duration charge per object**, objects can be stored for less, but the minimum billing always applies.
-- Retrieval fee for every GB of data retrieved from this class.
+- **Retrieval fee for every GB of data** retrieved from this class.
+- However small the objects are stored , a **minimum of 128KB per object** is charged.
 - 99.9% availability, slightly lower than standard S3.

 Designed for data that isn't accessed often, long term storage, backups,